MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

 >  Do not use the WSUS Administration Console to configure WSUS settings.
 Configuration Manager connects to WSUS that is running on the software update point and configures the appropriate settings.

 ### Windows Update Agent (WUA)
- The WUA client is required on clients to enable them to connect to the WSUS server and retrieve the list of software updates that must be scanned for compliance.
+ The WUA client is required on clients in order to connect to the WSUS server.
+WUA retrieves the list of software updates that must be scanned for compliance.

  When you install Configuration Manager, the latest version of the WUA is downloaded.
 Then, when the Configuration Manager client is installed, the WUA is upgraded if necessary.
 However, if the installation fails, you must use a different method to upgrade the WUA.